14 tips for your company to comply with LGPD

 Tip 13: Define a process to monitor LGPD regulatory changes

-This process will help the company to stay up to date with the laws in question, providing support for decision making.
+This process will assist the company to stay up to date on the laws in question, providing a grant for decision making.

-Furthermore, it is recommended that a process be defined to update policies, regulations, training, procedures, processes and other operations, in order to reflect regulatory changes when they occur.
+In addition, it is recommended that a process be defined to update policies, normatives, training, procedures, processes and other operations in order to reflect regulatory changes when they happen.

 Tip 14: Implement a solution to increase information security

-There is no point in implementing several information collection processes if they are unprotected or the employees' equipment (computers, cell phones, etc.) do not have tools such as Antivirus and Internet access manager.
+There is no point in implementing various information collection processes if it is unprotected or the equipment (computers, cell phones, etc.) of employees do not have tools such as antiviruses and internet access manager.

-Therefore, it is extremely important that the company has solutions that increase the security layer of devices and the network.
+Therefore, it is extremely important that the company has solutions that increase the safety layer of devices and network.
 Here are some suggestions:

 • Antivirus:

-• Kaspersky Anti-Virus : has been in the top 3 of the world's best antivirus lists for some time now.
-It offers advanced scanning and cleaning features, as well as being able to undo actions carried out by malware, which is why it is at the top of this list;
+• Kaspersky Anti-Virus : It often frequent the top 3 of the world's top antivirus lists in the world.
+It offers advanced scanning and cleaning features, as well as being able to undo malware actions and is therefore at the top of this list;

-• Bitdefender Antivirus Plus : offers complete protection for anyone who wants to get rid of malware.
-It has recovery tools for persistent viruses, password management and even increases the security of your browser so you can carry out financial transactions;
+• Bitdefender Antivirus Plus : offers complete protection for those who want to get free from malware.
+It has persistent virus recovery tools, password management and even increases your browser's safety for you to perform financial transactions;

-• F-Secure Anti-Virus : One of the most striking features of F-Secure Anti-Virus is the speed of its quick scan mode — and this agility can be even greater when you redo the process.
-This ensures practicality and speed when it comes to keeping your computer safe.
-Furthermore, it has special features to combat the action of malware, blocking and monitoring the action of suspicious files.
+• F-Secure Anti-Virus : One of the most striking features of the ant-Virus F-Secure is the speed of its rapid scan-and this agility can be even higher when you redo the process.
+This ensures practicality and speed when keeping your computer safe.
+In addition, it has special resources to combat the action of malware, blocking and monitoring the action of suspicious files.

 • Internet access manager:

-• More affordable solution, Suitable for small and medium-sized companies
+• Most affordable solution, Suitable for small and medium enterprises

-• Lumiun : Lumiun is a cloud-based service that protects your company from internet threats, making your network safer and your team more productive.
-Lumiun works differently, as the main objective is to be a solution that is easy to implement and manage.
-It is known that currently one of the biggest problems for companies is low productivity and lack of security and it is in this segment that Lumiun operates, simplified to small and medium-sized companies.
+• Lumiun : Lumun is a cloud -based service that protects your business from internet threats, making the network safer and the team more productive.
+Lumiun works differently, as the biggest goal is to be an easy solution to implement and managed.
+It is known that currently one of the biggest problems of companies is low productivity and lack of security and it is in this segment that Lumiun operates, simplified to small and medium companies.

-To choose the best option to increase information security, it is important to clearly define your company's needs and compare the costs, characteristics and benefits of each of the existing solutions.
+To choose the best option to increase information security, it is important to define your business needs well and compare the costs, features and benefits of each of the existing solutions.

 Did you like this article?
-Then share it with your co-workers so that together they can make the company compliant with the LGPD.
+So share with your co -workers so they can together leave the company compliant with LGPD.

-Do you have any doubt?
-Write here in the comments and I will be happy to answer you.
+Do you have any questions?
+Write here in the comments and I will be delighted to answer you.

 Lumiun DNS integration with pfsense software